dagreatcode/Hoops-And-Ponytails/README.md

 USE starter_db;
 ```
 5. Create your first model
+6. Import db to server.js
-6. Connect the database to our server, by wrapping app.listen in ` db.sequelize.sync()`
+7. Connect the database to our server, by wrapping app.listen in ` db.sequelize.sync()`